Dai (DAI) Price Hits $1.00

-Dai (DAI) traded 0% higher against the U.S. dollar during the one day period ending at 16:00 PM E.T. on October 10th.
-One Dai token can currently be bought for about $1.00 or 0.00001681 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Dai has traded down 0% against the U.S. dollar.
-Dai has a total market capitalization of $5.37 billion and approximately $110.98 million worth of Dai was traded on exchanges in the last 24 hours.
+Dai (DAI) traded 0% lower against the U.S. dollar during the 1-day period ending at 12:00 PM Eastern on October 12th.
+One Dai token can currently be purchased for about $1.00 or 0.00001584 BTC on major exchanges.
+Dai has a total market cap of $5.37 billion and $76.07 million worth of Dai was traded on exchanges in the last day.
+During the last week, Dai has traded up 0% against the U.S. dollar.

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.